 Narcolepsy is a rare but not-so-rare neurological disorder that affects around one in 2000 people.
-It is thought to be the result of an autoimmune attack that nixes an area in the hypothalamus the size of a garden pea.
+It is thought to be the result of an autoimmune attack that nixes twin spots in the hypothalamus, each about the size of a garden pea.

 This brain damage, for there is no other way of putting it, upsets the neural circuitry responsible for maintaining either wakefulness or sleep.
 As a consequence, people with narcolepsy suffer from excessive sleepiness during the daytime, excessive wakefulness at night and spend a whole lot of time somewhere in between.